polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 * Export all tables' DDL
 * Automatically create migration scripts

 SQL Studio doesn't give you every single feature of SQL DDL, but it's good enough to provide you with 90% of what you need as you are designing your database schema.
-When you create a new foreign key for instance, it will ask you if you want to allow for null values in your foreign keys, and if you wants to turn on cascading deletes - But it will not ask you if you want to set to null upon deletions.
+When you create a new foreign key for instance, it will ask you if you want to allow for null values in your foreign keys, and if you want to turn on cascading deletes - But it will not ask you if you want to set to null upon deletions.

 For a walkthrough of SQL Studio's most important features you can watch the [following YouTube video](https://www.youtube.com/watch?v=xQYwPFEOTAI).